-What is included cheek enhancement?
+What procedures are included cheek enhancement?

 Cheek enhancement changes the shape and size of the cheeks in both men and women.
 Some facial gender confirmation patients may prefer higher, more prominent cheekbones while reducing excessive fullness or “chubby” cheeks.
 Cheek enhancement includes either:

 - Augmentation via insertion of implants on the bone, under the skin, or,

 - Augmentation via fat transfer — using your body’s own fat to increase cheek fullness without invasive surgery.

 - Reduction to decrease the width, fullness, and/or the prominence of the cheeks via fat removal, shaving or contouring of the underlying cheekbone.

 Cheek augmentation is performed with implants inserted through incisions on the insides of the mouth.
 The size and shape of the implants will depend on your underlying bony contours and expected outcomes.
 The underlying bone may also be shaped or contoured.